MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 The X11 `shm` extension allows an application to share memory with X11, and request the xorg-server to draw what's in that shared memory at some chosen location.
-So I spent some time encoding what should be displayed, pixel by pixel from the background color, with the characters as bitmaps rasterized by `fontdue`on top into a shared memory segment, and having the xorg-server draw that.
+So I spent some time encoding what should be displayed, pixel by pixel from the background color, with the characters as bitmaps rasterized by `fontdue` on top, into a shared memory segment, then having the xorg-server draw from that segment.
 It worked, but it took a lot of memory, increased CPU usage, and was slow.

 ### Render